Summer Solstice 2019 in the Northern Hemisphere will be 11:54 AM EST on Friday, June 21

 Some rituals to celebrate Summer Solstice:

-1) As our ancestors did, celebrate by gathering of plants and healing herbs, its long been believed that they are at their most potent today.
+1) As our ancestors did, celebrate by gathering of plants and healing herbs, it’s long been believed that they are at their most potent on the Solstice.
 Five common Celtic sacred plants associated with Midsummer are St. John’s Wort, Vervain, Yarrow, Fern, and Mugwort.